An AI Generated image vaguely depicting a central AI orchestrating multiple systems and people

 Give the AI Chrome?

 This style of approach is driving at least one current iterative evolution approach towards agentic systems.
-Essentially this approach asks “What if we just give the LLM a web browser and have it navigate a UI and figure out how to operate the app?”
+Essentially this approach asks, “What if we just give the LLM a web browser and have it navigate a UI and figure out how to operate the app?”

-There are a few problems to this.
+There are a few problems with this.
 First many web apps are hostile to bots and introduce some measures to restrict use to humans.
 Second, between developer apathy towards accessibility and overcomplicated web development frameworks, it can be difficult for an AI-driven browser to function reliably.
 There is also the danger of prompt injection.

 It remains alarmingly easy to highjack a language-model’s train-of-thought by introducing language that fundamentally changes the instructions.
 The ever-widening context-windows available in the most cutting-edge models only amplify this problem.
 Although both bespoke and off-the-shelf guardrails exist to attempt to detect prompt injection, we continue to come up with novel approaches for jailbreaking constrained models to behave in ways they are not supposed to.